usf-cs272-spring2023/usf-cs272-spring2023.github.io/_projects/project-5.md

 For this project, you will extend your [previous project](project-{{ page.project | minus: 1 }}.html) to create a fully functional multithreaded search engine with a web interface that allows users to enter search queries into an HTML form and get back search results as a dynamically generated web page using embedded Jetty and servlets.

 This project will be graded and reviewed during [finals week](final-review.html) only.
+If you do not attend a final code review, you will earn a 0 on these assignments regardless of what you implemented.
 {: .notification .is-danger .is-light }

 ## Project Release v{{ page.project }}.0